devfire/elasticsearch/README.md

-# A collection of scripts of interest to those managing large ElasticSearch clusters.
+# A collection of scripts to manage large ElasticSearch clusters.
+## Gather and Publish Stats
+## Remove Old Indices